North Sea-bred, European-campaigned.

 ORC Authority: KBYV · FRBY

 KBYV and FRBY jointly govern a fleet that punches above its weight on European circuits.
-23 ORC-rated and 13 IRC-synthetic boats carry a FleetEdge identity under the Belgian flag, with Ostend, Zeebrugge, and Nieuwpoort as North Sea home waters.
+56 Belgian boats carry a FleetEdge identity under the Belgian flag, with Ostend, Zeebrugge, and Nieuwpoort as North Sea home waters.
 Belgian crews bring a tidal, cold-water foundation — the Channel's spring-ebb gates, the North Sea's steep short seas, and the cold build of Atlantic weather arriving from the west — to Solent campaigns, Fastnet entries, and continental championship events.
+At 56 boats the Belgian fleet is a small sample by FleetEdge's structural-signature standards; read every per-archetype share below with a small-sample caveat in mind, where a single boat moves the distribution by close to two percentage points.

 Scope